 Each reporting period, the external auditor provides an independence declaration in relation to the review or audit.
-The Audit Committee is also responsible for assessing whether non-audit services provided by the external auditor are consistent with the external auditor's independence and compatible with the general standard of independence of auditors required by the Corporations Act 2001.
+The Audit Committee ensures adherence by the Auditor to the Corporations Act requirement of audit partner rotation.
+The Audit Committee is also responsible for assessing whether non-audit services provided by the external auditor are consistent with the external auditor's independence and compatible with the general standard of independence of auditors required by the Corporations Act 2001 (Cth).

-Managing Risk and Compliance Risk and Compliance Committee 7.1
+Managing Risk and Compliance Recommendation Risk and Compliance Committee 7.1